zsh-vi-more/evil-registers/README.md

 `your-command` will be `eval`d.
-If you define a function on a normal-use register (examples: `a`, `T`, `3`), then it will *override* its normal functionality.
+If you define a function on a normal-use register (examples: `a`, `T`, `3`), then it will *override* its normal functionality, including the synchronization offered by this plugin.
 As an example, a simple one-directional append-to-text-file board can be implemented:

 ```zsh